zhongeric/solidity-audit-checklist/README.md

 ### Low level calls
 `delegateCall` preserves msg.sender & context, while `call` does not.

+### Validating Chainlink oracle feeds
+When using Chainlink Price feeds it is important to ensure the price feed data was updated recently.
+While getting started with chainlink requires just one line of code, it is best to add additional checks for in production environments.

 # Assorted tips

 Inconsistent use of `safeTransfer` and `transfer` for ERC721 may warrant Medium risk.
 [See here](https://github.com/code-423n4/2022-04-backed-findings/issues/81#issuecomment-1100560835)